CSUMBmWall/journal/README.md

 ## Welcome to my journal project!

-This is a labor of love, and is used as a way for me to have a private journal that exists nowhere else but my own computer.
-I can save and comment on YouTube videos, pictures I've taken, and articles I've read.
+This is a labor of love, and allows me to have a private journal that exists nowhere else but my own computer.
+I can write about my day with easy Markdown formatting, as well as save and comment on YouTube videos, pictures I've taken, and articles I've read.

 The project started out on a Jekyll blog template.
 I would write journal entries in Sublime text with "front matter" that included the title, date, and category of the blog post.
 Then I would save it in the posts folder.
 It would be compiled as static content and served up by Jekyll.